bbredesen/go-vk/README.md

 Minimal testing of `go-vk` has been done against Mac/MoltenVK.
 Mac versions of the samples will be coming in the future.
 No testing has been done (yet) on Linux or other platforms.

-# See Also: vkngwrapper
+### See Also: vkngwrapper
-go-vk takes a different approach from [vkngwrapper](https://github.com/vkngwrapper/), by automatically generating the binding from vk.xml, via [vk-gen](https://github.com/vk-gen), rather than hand-writing each function.
-By generating the vast majority of the code, go-vk is easy to update for each new version of the Vulkan spec.
+go-vk takes a different approach from [vkngwrapper](https://github.com/vkngwrapper/), by automatically generating the binding via [vk-gen](https://github.com/vk-gen), rather than hand-writing each function.
+By generating the vast majority of the code, go-vk is (or should be) easy to update for each new version of the Vulkan spec.
 However, it is not as simple to optimize for performance or to modify the public-facing API to be more Go-like.

 There are also some opinonated design differences between the two bindings.
 For example, vkngwrapper uses dispatchable handles (e.g., VkInstance and VkDevice) as receivers for commands on those handles.
-There is nothing wrong with this approach and it aligns with the design of the official C++ binding. go-vk, on the other hand, takes in those handles as the first parameter of the command, aligning more with the C API.
+There is nothing wrong with this approach and it aligns with the design of Khronos' official C++ binding. go-vk, on the other hand, takes in those handles as the first parameter of the command, aligning more with the C API.

-# Known Issues
+## Known Issues

 * VkAccelerationStructureMatrixMotionInstanceNV - embedded bit fields in uint32_t are not handled at all...this
   structure will not behave as intended and will likely cause a crash if used.
+* H.264 and H.265 commands and types are almost certainly broken.
+There is no structured specification file similar to vk.xml (that I've found) for the video functions and required types.
+Instead, the types are directly included through vk.xml as C headers.
+As a placeholder, all of these types are defined as int32 through exceptions.json.
+These types may end up hard-coded.
+* vkGetPipelinePropertiesEXT - as of 1.3.240, this is the single command that uses VkBaseOutStructure as a parameter type.
+  BaseOutStructure (and BaseInStrucutre) are set to be ignored in the binding because they are self-referential and cause infinite recursion in Resolve().
+For the moment, I'm manually updating that parameter to struct{}.